Meta Quest 2 has had a performance boost

-(Pocket-lint) - The Meta Quest 2 keeps getting better and better it seems.
+The Meta Quest 2 keeps getting better and better it seems.

 Meta recently announced that it was allowing developers to take advantage of more GPU performance, pushing the Quest 2's GPU frequency from 490 MHz to 525 Mhz.